Frequently asked questions

 No. Currents does not include custom attributes in send events.
 Currents logs custom events and message engagement events.
 For a complete list of available fields, refer to the event glossaries.

-Does Currents include campaign tags or key-value pairs?
+Does Currents include campaign or Canvas tags or key-value pairs?

-No. Currents does not include campaign tags or message-level key-value pairs.
-As a workaround, you can use a webhook channel in the campaign to send this information to your own endpoint, using Liquid to template the tag and key-value pair data.
+No. Currents does not include campaign or Canvas tags or message-level key-value pairs.
+To retrieve tag data, use the Export REST API.
+As another workaround, you can use a webhook channel in a campaign to send tag or key-value pair data to your own endpoint, using Liquid to template the values.

 How does Braze notify customers of changes to Currents?